 While World Vision development efforts in Haiti have historically focused on rural communities, Haiti’s recovery requires an ongoing commitment to its urban population as well.
 So, World Vision will leverage what it has learned through urban disaster relief efforts to support long-term development initiatives in and around Port-au-Prince as well as in rural areas where World Vision is working with communities and local organizations to bring about long lasting change.

-As World Vision’s transitions from emergency relief to long-term development, the organization aspires to build back stronger and more resilient by prioritizing child well-being with a focus on sustainable livelihoods for families, education, health, and child protection and participation.
+The organization aspires to build back stronger and more resilient by prioritizing child well-being with a focus on sustainable livelihoods for families, education, health, and child protection and participation.
 World Vision is committed to all of these vital efforts, even as it narrows its response work to focus on activities with the greatest potential to improve child well-being for the long term.